francisrstokes/vec-la/README.md

 ## Matrix Builder

 `vec.matrixBuilder(m)` creates a builder object that can be used to easily chain together transformations.
-After composing transformations, just call `done()` on the builder and the final matrix is returned.
+Call `get()` on the builder at any time to get a copy of the matrix at that point.

 ```javascript
 const mb = vec.matrixBuilder(); // Defaults to identity matrix